Global minimum tax and Hong Kong minimum top-up tax for multinational enterprise groups

 Each Hong Kong constituent entity of an in-scope MNE group is required to furnish a single top-up tax return for the purposes of the GloBE rules and HKMTT (top-up tax return) in a prescribed manner and form no later than 15 months after the last day of the reporting fiscal year.
 The filing deadline for the first transition year of any constituent entities of the MNE group is extended to 18 months.
 The top-up tax return includes information required in the standardised GloBE Information Return (GIR).
 Hong Kong constituent entities of an in-scope MNE group will be relieved from the obligation to file the GIR information if such information is filed in a jurisdiction that will be able to exchange GIR information with Hong Kong under a qualifying competent authority agreement.

-To provide flexibility for filing of returns, an in-scope MNE group is allowed to designate one Hong Kong constituent entity (designated local entity) to file the top-up tax return to the Inland Revenue Department (IRD) such that all other Hong Kong constituent entities of the group will be relieved from their filing obligation.
+To provide flexibility for filing of returns, Hong Kong constituent entities of an in-scope MNE group are allowed to designate one Hong Kong constituent entity (designated local entity) to file the top-up tax return to the Inland Revenue Department (IRD) such that all other Hong Kong constituent entities of the group will be relieved from their filing obligation.
 The designated local entity needs to be appointed annually and the appointment remains valid in respect of the reporting fiscal year concerned.

 Filing of top-up tax notification